10 Gorgeous Gallery Wall Ideas that are Easy to Implement

 The best part is that there’s no start of end point, and you can simply add more frames as you please.
 You also don’t have to be too concerned with where you place your hooks, either; the more haphazard the placement of each artwork, the better.

-What I will say here is that you do need to ensure your frames are in different colours and made from different materials, and that the gallery also features portrait and landscape orientations.
+What I will say here is that you do need to ensure your artworks are in different colours and that the gallery also features portrait and landscape orientations.
 Also ensure the frames are not put too closely together or the wall starts to feel suffocated.
-Image Credit.

 This gallery wall idea gives you the best of both worlds in that it gives you the ease of a random formation, but serves up a sense or order, too.